• Friday, September 18, 2009 Latest Update: 5:02PM

 The decision came after U.S. Sen. Dianne Feinstein said she would push for a legislation to turn the lake area into a national monument, a designation that would prevent any alternative energy development.

-BrightSource's decision came as a relief for Wildlands Conservancy, which raised $40 million to buy the 600,000-acre property and donated to the U.S. Department of Interior for protection between 2000 and 2004, said David Myers, executive director of the Oak Glen, Calif.-based conservancy.
+BrightSource's decision came as a relief for Wildlands Conservancy, which raised $40 million to buy some 600,000-acre property and donated to the U.S. Department of Interior for protection between 2000 and 2004, said David Myers, executive director of the Oak Glen, Calif.-based conservancy.

 Myers said it was the largest land gift to the government, and the conservancy received commendation letters from former President Bill Clinton, Vice President Al Gore and Interior Department officials.